altruios/namshubettulpa/public/namshubettuple/the-plan.md

 We'll start to my right."
 }
 {
-*Kent clenched stomach*
+*Kent clenched his stomach*
 'Okay: you have permission to run'
 'Especially if you can grab that syringe'
-'They are looking at you, deer caught in the headlights' ~Kent considered the fact he was immune, and no one out on the street was~ *Kent reached out his hand*
+'They are looking at you, deer caught in the headlights: say something!'
+~Kent considered the fact he was immune, and no one out on the street was~ *Kent reached out his hand*
 "K::I'll do the honors"